Dongfeng deal buys time and new blood for Peugeot

 The Peugeot family will see its 25.4 percent stake and 38 percent of voting rights diluted to parity with Dongfeng and the French state, ceding control of the company it founded in 1810 as a maker of tools and coffee mills.

-The rescue deal and a new lending partnership with Banco Santander (SAN.MC) will help Peugeot survive the expiry next year of 7 billion euros in state guarantees keeping its lending arm afloat, sources say.
+The rescue deal and an expected new lending partnership with Banco Santander (SAN.MC) will help Peugeot survive the expiry next year of 7 billion euros in state guarantees keeping its lending arm afloat.

-It will also reinforce the Peugeot and Dongfeng Chinese joint venture with increased production, a new research and development centre and expansion into Southeast Asian markets.
+Besides putting some of its 24 billion yuan ($3.96 billion) of cash reserves to work, some analysts have questioned what the Chinese carmaker and its own Fengshen line of vehicles stand to gain from the tie-up.

+Under the MOU, Peugeot and Dongfeng’s China joint venture will aim to sell 1.5 million vehicles a year starting 2020.
+It will also jointly establish a research and development center in China, and consider setting up a new company responsible for the sales in the Asia-Pacific region, especially Southeast Asia.

 Under Peugeot family control, company insiders say the carmaker has been slow to adapt to competitive threats and has missed opportunities to deepen partnerships with BMW (BMWG.DE), Toyota (7203.T) and Mitsubishi Motors (7211.T).